eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 }
 ```

-The function `mapFromDittoProtocolMsg` maps the passed parameters,
-which originated from a Ditto Protocol message to an external message.
-In this mapping, only `namespace` is used.
-That is the first part of the name of a Ditto Thing, e.g. `machine` in our example.
+In this mapping, we only use the `namespace`, which is the first part of the ID of a Thing, e.g., `machine` in our `machine:sensor` example Thing.
-More precisely, a text payload is created with the configuration of an AAS with the id `namespace` and
-the function returns a new message with this text payload.
-After the Ditto connectivity services runs the Javascript with success,
-the new message will be pushed to the BaSyx AAS server and an AAS will be created.
+More precisely, the mapping creates a representation of an AAS with the ID `namespace` and returns a new message with this text payload.
+The Ditto connectivity service then runs the mapping and pushes the new message to the BaSyx AAS server to create the described AAS.
-For example, whenever a Ditto Thing with id `machine:sensor` is created, an AAS will be created with the id `machine`.
+For example, whenever a Ditto Thing with the ID `machine:sensor` is created, an AAS with the ID `machine` will be created.

-### AAS Submodel mapping
+### Map from Feature creation to Submodel creation

-The second JavaScript-based mapping performs a mapping to an AAS submodel every time a feature of a Ditto Thing was created.
+The next mapper creates an AAS submodel, and we configure it in the connection to run for a newly created feature in a Ditto Thing.

 ```javascript
 function mapFromDittoProtocolMsg(